Fundamental Factorization of a GLSM, Part I: Construction

 \end{definition}

-\begin{remark} The definition of the HKR morphism is independent of the choice of $U$ since given two finite surjective representable morphisms from $U,V$, we may pass to their fiber product.
-It then suffices to check that the HKR map for $U,V$ agree with the one provided by $U \times_\cZ V$.
-This follows from the fact that $r_*r^*$ is, cohomologically, multiplication by $\deg r$ (see, e.g., \cite{Fulton} 1.7.4). \end{remark}
+\begin{remark} The definition of the HKR morphism is independent of the choice of smooth $Y$ since given two proper, generically finite, surjective representable morphisms from $Y,Y'$, we may pass to their fiber product.
+It then suffices to check that the HKR map for $Y, Y'$ agree with the one provided by a resolution of $Y \times_\cY Y'$.
+This follows from the fact that $\pi_*\pi^*$ is, cohomologically, multiplication by $\deg \pi$. \end{remark}

 \begin{remark} This definition follows the one in \cite{PV} but is less than optimal.
-In general, we anticipate an ``HKR isomorphism'' between the Hochschild homology of a smooth projective Deligne--Mumford stack and its Chen--Ruan cohomology.
+In general, we anticipate an ``HKR isomorphism'' between the Hochschild homology of a smooth separated Deligne--Mumford stack and its Chen--Ruan cohomology.
 However, at present, this has only been proved in the global quotient case by a finite group \cite{ACC}.
 The map defined above should agree with the projection to the untwisted component of the inertia stack.
 This can be shown in the case where $\cZ$ is a global quotient stack by a finite group. \end{remark}